wpbSabi/geospatial/README.md

 # Geospatial

 The ipython notebook creates an interactive HTML map.
-There is a tooltip that shares the grocery store name for each marker.
+There is a tooltip that shares the grocery store name for each marker, and you are able to zoom into street-level detail if you'd like.

 The map captures all 33 stores from the 2015 market study.
 * **Red**: Stores that have closed since the 2015 market study